3. The seventh Proof

 Hotel Metropole

-The Metropol hotel - no "e" at the end - was built between 1899-1903 by William Walcott (1874-1943).
-This posh art-nouveau hotel has 400 rooms and suites and it is decorated with mosaics by the artist Mikhail Vrubel (1856-1910).
-The Metropol has been the site of many historic events, including speeches by Lenin and the 1918-1919 meetings of the Central Committee of the Russian Republic.
+The Metropol hotel - no «e» at the end - in Moscow was built between 1899-1903 by William Walcott (1874-1943).
+This posh art-nouveau hotel has 400 rooms and suites and is decorated with mosaics by the artist Mikhail Vrubel (1856-1910).
+The Metropol has been the site of many historic events, including speeches by Vladimir Lenin (1870-1924) and the 1918-1919 meetings of the Central Committee of the Russian Republic.
 It became one of the hotels specially designated for foreigners.
 It is still one of the most luxurious hotels in Moscow.

 Click here to see how the hotel presents itself today.